-Hall County meets the National Ambient Air Quality Standards (NAAQS) for those pollutants subject to a NAAQS and is expected to continue in that status.
-Hall County is unclassifiable in regard to the state Total Reduced Sulfur (TRS) standards, and no significant impact on these standards is expected from this project.
+Lincoln County meets the National Ambient Air Quality Standards (NAAQS) for those pollutants subject to a NAAQS and is expected to continue in that status.
+Lincoln County is unclassifiable in regard to the state Total Reduced Sulfur (TRS) standards and no TRS emissions are expected from this project.
 No impact is anticipated on habitat for any rare or threatened species.

 Inquiries may be made at (402) 471-2186 or NDEE.email@example.com .
 Individuals requiring special accommodations or alternate formats of materials should notify the NDEE by calling (402) 471-2186.
 TDD users should call (800) 833-7352 and ask the relay operator to call the NDEE at (402) 471-2186.
 For further information, to submit comments, or request a hearing you may contact the NDEE by email “NDEE.firstname.lastname@example.org” or by mail submitted to the attention of David Christensen, Air Quality Division, P.O.
 Box 98922, Lincoln, Nebraska 68509-8922.

 Within 60 days after the US Environmental Protection Agency Administrator review, persons may petition the Administrator to object to the issuance of the proposed permit.
 Any such petition shall be based only on objections to the permit that were raised with reasonable specificity during the 30-day comment period, unless the petitioner demonstrates that it was not practicable to raise such objection within such period.
-For specific dates for which the 60-day petition period is open, contact Ryan Green at (402) 471-2186.
+For specific dates for which the 60-day petition period is open, contact Dr. Robert J. Tobin at (402) 471-2186.
 Petitions should be mailed to:

 James B. Gulliford - Regional Administrator, US EPA Region VII

 Attn: Air Permitting & Compliance Branch